wolfv6/keybrd/tutorials/tutorial_1_breadboard_keyboard.md

 Compile and load the [keybrd_1_breadboard.ino](/tutorials/keybrd_1_breadboard/keybrd_1_breadboard.ino) sketch into the keyboard's controller.
 The operating system will take 1 to 6 seconds to recognize the USB keyboard.
-Then pressing the keys should type the characters 1, a, b, c.
+Then pressing the keys should type the characters 1, 2, a, b.
+Congratulations, you have a working keyboard.

 How a key matrix works
 ----------------------
-Congratulations, you have a working breadboard keyboard.
 Now we fill in some details of how it all works.

 This excellent article explains how key matrix, diodes, and ghosting work: